epfl-lara/stainless/core/src/sphinx/neon.rst

    \forall A_1, A_2 \subseteq A .
 A_1 \cap A_2 = \emptyset \Rightarrow
    \mu(A_1 \cup A_2) = \mu(A_1) + \mu(A_2)

-which we can express in Leon as
+which we can express in Stainless as

 .. code-block:: scala